WordPress/performance/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =

+The WebP Uploads and Dominant Color Images modules will no longer be available starting with this release; instead, they'll be standalone plugins.
+If you're using these features, please migrate to the standalone plugins before updating.

 = 2.5.0 =

 The SQLite module is no longer present starting with this release.
 If you still use it, please migrate to the standalone plugin before updating.